subhendu17620/resume/README.md

 Welcome to my resume repository!
 This repository contains my professional resume in LaTeX format.
 The resume is automatically compiled to a PDF using GitHub Actions on each update.

-## View the Latest Resume

-You can view or download the latest version of my resume by clicking [here](https://subhendu17620.github.io/resume/output/resume.pdf).

 ## How it Works

 - **Source File**: The resume is written in LaTeX (`main.tex`).